What can we help you with?

 **Source-Virginia Department of Social Services, Foster Care Related Reports

 Foster Parents are specially trained to provide care, nurturing, and loving homes to children in foster care.
+These parents are licensed to provide long and short-term foster care as well as adopt children from foster care.
 The children may be placed in these homes from several days to a few years, while their birth parents attempt to meet the legal requirements for their children to return to the home.
 The Foster Parents assist in the reunification/placement process by making sure sibling and family visits are scheduled (in coordination with the CPS Caseworker) and attended by the children.

 Adoptive Parents provide permanent, loving homes for children whose birth parents’ rights have been terminated or relinquished.
+All parents that are licensed for Foster Care are also able to adopt children from foster care.
 The child will become part of their “forever family” as if they birthed the child themselves.

-In Virginia, there is a multi-step process to become a licensed foster or foster-to-adopt parent.
-As a foster-to-adopt parent, there are three additional steps you must complete to adopt a child placed in your care.
-The length of time it takes to complete either process is a minimum of six months up to twenty four months.
-A family would need to foster a child for a minimum of six months before a legal adoption would take place.
+In Virginia, there is a multi-step process to become a licensed foster or adoptive parent.
+The length of time it takes to complete the process averages three to nine months, but can take longer in some cases.
+Additionally, once a child available for adoption is placed in the home, the family would need to foster that child for a minimum of six months before a legal adoption would take place.

 Connecting Hearts assists each family based on their county location as well as family needs.
 Connecting Hearts will refer families to their local Dept. of Social Services, a Therapeutic Foster Care Agency or a Private Agency depending on several factors to best meet the family expectations.
 It is encouraged for families to attend at least one orientation to ensure the agency is a good fit for both parties.
 Connecting Hearts will connect with families during the process to ensure all is going well and if not assist in other options.